DataVoke/javascript-style-guide/README.md

     ```

   <a name="modules--no-wildcard"></a><a name="10.2"></a>
-  - [10.2](#modules--no-wildcard) Do not use wildcard imports.
+  - [10.2](#modules--no-wildcard) wildcard imports are allowed.

-    > Why?
-This makes sure you have a single default export.
+    > This was modified from the original code style guide

     ```javascript
-    // bad
+    // acceptable
     import * as AirbnbStyleGuide from './AirbnbStyleGuide';

-    // good
+    // acceptable
     import AirbnbStyleGuide from './AirbnbStyleGuide';
     ```

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>
-  - [10.3](#modules--no-export-from-import) And do not export directly from an import.
+  - [10.3](#modules--no-export-from-import) Exports directly from an import are allowed.

-    > Why?
-Although the one-liner is concise, having one clear way to import and one clear way to export makes things consistent.
+    > This was modified from the original code style guide

     ```javascript
-    // bad
+    // acceptable
     // filename es6.js
     export { es6 as default } from './AirbnbStyleGuide';

-    // good
+    // acceptable
     // filename es6.js
     import { es6 } from './AirbnbStyleGuide';
     export default es6;